kubedb/docs/docs/guides/elasticsearch/x-pack/configuration.md

 secret/config-elasticsearch-auth created
 ```

-> Use this Secret `config-elasticsearch-auth` in `spec.databaseSecret` field of your Elasticsearch object while creating the elasticsearch for the 1st time.
+> Use this Secret `config-elasticsearch-auth` in `spec.authSecret` field of your Elasticsearch object while creating the elasticsearch for the 1st time.
 Changing the password after creating, won't work at this time.

 ## Connect to Elasticsearch Database